Home » Herbs » Lemon Balm vs Mint: 7 Herb Differences You Should Know

 With different varieties of mint, you will get a different aroma, ranging from chocolate to pineapple, but with an underlying menthol aroma.
 From spearmint to the stronger peppermint or light and gentle apple-mint to a heavily cocoa based after eight mint variety.

 Both scents are popular in various personal care and home products, from candles and soaps to perfumes and essential oils.
 In addition, both two plants can have a relaxing and calming effect, making them popular choices for use in aromatherapy.
-Whether enjoyed in a candle, diffuser, or massage oil, these herbs will surely add a fresh and invigorating scent to any space.

 7. Medicinal Properties

 Both herbs of the mint family have anti-inflammatory properties and are rich in antioxidants, making them valuable additions to any natural health routine.
-Whether used in teas, tinctures, or topical products, lemon balm and mint are versatile and effective remedies for many common health concerns.

-When Can I substitute lemon balm for Mint And Vice Versa?
+When can I substitute lemon balm for Mint And Vice Versa?

 The differences between lemon balm and mint flavors and their medicinal properties are significant enough that they cannot be used interchangeably.